 When you take into account the convenience of ordering from your computer, the savings in gas, and the low shipping cost, it’s entirely conceivable that the average American may actually find that they save money when shopping at Hungryroot.

-Are Hungryroot Meals Healthy?
+Are Hungryroot meals healthy?

 Hungryroot does provide healthy meals but it doesn’t market itself as a primarily health-oriented meal delivery service.
 Having said that, Hungryroot’s meals are perfectly fine in terms of health.
 It’s basically the equivalent of an online grocery store.